Grotto Pizza

 Grotto Pizza is a chain of restaurants that sell pizza and other Italian-American dishes, primarily located in the U.S. state of Delaware with a few locations in Maryland and Pennsylvania.
 The chain originated in Rehoboth Beach, Delaware in 1960, and has since expanded across the state of Delaware.
-Over the past few decades, it has become a regional pizza icon with a loyal following from both locals and tourists.
+In has become a regional pizza icon with a loyal following from both locals and tourists.

 Products

 Grotto Pizza's main product is pizza, which is made with a swirl of sauce atop the cheese.
 The pizzas come with a variety of toppings along with specialty pizzas.
 In addition to pizza, Grotto Pizza also serves calzones, strombolis, appetizers, soup, salad, submarine sandwiches, cheesesteaks, burgers, pasta, Buffalo wings, and dessert options including gelato.